Reconsider your need to travel to Mauritania due to the threat of kidnapping and terrorist attack, and the unpredictable security situation.

 - Pay attention to your personal security at all times.

-Commercial and internet fraud often originates in West African countries such as Mauritania.
+Commercial and internet fraud often originates in West African countries including Mauritania.
 Many victims have been defrauded and those who have travelled to the originating country have had their lives endangered.
 Some victims have been killed.
 Typically, criminals seek details of 'safe' bank accounts overseas (such as yours) in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 Others provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and/or extort money from individuals they have convinced to travel to Africa for a business opportunity.

 Some Australian citizens have also been defrauded or had their lives endangered by bogus internet friendship, dating and marriage schemes operating from West African countries.
 These scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual relationship develops, the Australian citizen is asked by their friend or prospective marriage partner to send money to enable travel to Australia.
 In some cases, the relationship is terminated and any chance of recovering the funds is highly unlikely.
 In other cases, foreigners are lured to Africa to meet their friend or prospective marriage partner and they become a kidnapping victim.